pakesson/tt_glitcher/docs/info.md

 All parameter values are either 8-bit or 16-bit unsigned integers.

 All timing values are specified in clock cycles at 50 MHz, where 1 cycle = 20 ns.

+The minimum effective duration for all timing parameters is 1 clock cycle (20 ns).
+Both 0 and 1 produce a 1-cycle duration; to set a 2-cycle duration use the value 2, and so on.

-The maximum value for an 8-bit parameter is 5.10 µs, while the 16-bit timing parameters go up to 1.31 ms.
+The maximum value for a 8-bit timing parameters is 5.10 µs, while the 16-bit timing parameters go up to 1.31 ms.

 ### Configuration